getodk/docs/aggregate-install.rst

   - Try the ODK Aggregate `demo server <https://opendatakit.appspot.com>`_ to explore the core functionality.
   - Decide whether to install a cloud instance or a local instance.
 It is strongly recommended to try an App Engine cloud instance first.
 If you wish to host locally, see `Aggregate Deployment Planning <https://opendatakit.org/use/aggregate/deployment-planning/>`_
-  - Local hosting implies that you are taking ownership of the off-site back-up and restoration of your data and are documenting the steps necessary to return your systems to operation in circumstances that might include a full hardware failure or the destruction of your facility.
+  - Local hosting implies that you are taking ownership of the off-site back up and restoration of your data and are documenting the steps necessary to return your systems to operation in circumstances that might include a full hardware failure or the destruction of your facility.
   - You must also plan for the security of your data and systems.
 And finally, it requires that you `configure your network routers <https://opendatakit.org/use/aggregate/tomcat-install/#Configure_for_Network_Access>`_.
 It is recommended to seek assistance from your local computer-technical-support community before proceeding.
 The set-up of the ODK Aggregate web server and database are very easy in comparison.

 .. _install-app-engine: